 We are happy to try and assist school groups - at any keystage - who are studying some aspect of Astronomy.

 As a working university department, we don't have a dedicated outreach centre - however we can sometimes accommodate group visits.
-Usually this could include a talk (at an entirely age-appropriate level) followed by Q&A in the lecture theatre, and the chance to visit at least one of the large historical telescopes on site.
-We offer this for free to schools; but please bear in mind that the possibility of this option is strongly constrained by the availability of both staff and lecture theatre during University term-time.
+Usually this could include a talk (at an entirely age-appropriate level) followed by Q&A in the lecture theatre, and the chance to visit the oldest historical telescope on site.
+We offer this for free to schools; but please bear in mind that the possibility of this option is strongly constrained by the availability of both staff and lecture theatre during the University term-time.

-If you are interested in exploring these ideas further, please contact Dr Carolin Crawford
+If you are interested in exploring either of these ideas further, please contact Dr Carolin Crawford

 Although we do have a number of enquiries from secondary school students for work experience, please note that unfortunately we are not usually able to accommodate such requests.